Cloudy eyes in dogs can be associated with different eye problems, or it can just be a sign of your dog aging.

 - Swelling on the eye surface tissue

 Dry eye is almost always a lifelong medical issue.
-If pets do not respond to antibiotics, lubricants and topical eye medications to help stimulate tear production, eye surgery may be necessary for severe cases due to pain and discomfort.
+If pets do not respond to antibiotics, lubricants and topical eye medications to help stimulate tear production, eye surgery may be necessary for severe cases.

 Corneal ulcers are a very painful condition, and need immediate medical attention.